RicoJia/ricojia.github.io/_posts/2022/2022-01-31-deep-learning-CNN-Basics.markdown

 ## Pooling

+Pooling is a form of downsampling.
 There are average pooling (less commonly used) and max pooling (more commonly used)

 Max pooling is to get the max within a window to retain the most salient feature.
 Then, move the kernel to the right and to the left by stride after 1 operation.
 Average pooling is instead of taking the max within a window, take the average.

+**Global max pooling** is to condense a feature map into a single value, so it can be used to detect if a feature is present or not.
+This helps reduce overfitting.

 ### Example